AirPods Max are official! New Apple headphones coming Dec 15th, but for one hell of a price

-It's official – Apple is releasing a pair of over-ear headphones called AirPods Max (they were rumoured to be called AirPods Studio originally).
-They'll be released on December 15th 2020, but are available to order today… but the price is a hefty £549/$549.
+It's official – Apple is releasing a pair of over-ear headphones called AirPods Max (they were rumoured to be called AirPods Studio).
+They'll be released on December 15th 2020, but are available to order today… though the price is a hefty £549/$549/AU$899.

+Delivery times already look to be slipping – if you want a pair before Christmas, definitely don't hang around!

 • Order AirPods Max at Apple US